AlexisTM/flyingros/README.md

 Flying Robot Operating System is designed to be the main **OPEN-SOURCE** package for your multicopter consumer application or closed-source commercial application.

+The way the packages are organized are available in the [Project architecture](PROJECT_ARCHITECTURE.MD) file.

 Installation
 ------------